FDio/csit/docs/report/vpp_performance_tests/soak_tests/index.rst

 Soak Tests
 ==========

-Long duration soak tests are executed using `plrsearch_algorithm`_.
+Long duration (2 hours per test) soak tests are executed using `PLRsearch`_ algorithm.
+As the test take long time, only 10 test were executed, two runs each.

 Additional information about graph data: